 By investing the time to build your own locator, you can ensure that your geocoding needs are met.
 For example, a local utility company can build a locator using its collection of smart meters within a municipality, geocoding each meter to plan routes for its meter readers.

-You can create your own locator in ArcMap or ArcGIS Pro.
+You can create your own locator in ArcGIS Pro.

-If you're working in ArcGIS Pro, you can share your completed locator to your ArcGIS Enterprise portal, which will also publish a geocode service to its federated ArcGIS Server site.
+If you are working in ArcGIS Pro, you can share the custom locator to ArcGIS Enterprise portal, which will also publish a geocode service to its federated ArcGIS Server site.
 Additionally, you can publish a geocode service to a stand-alone ArcGIS Server site starting at ArcGIS Pro 2.4.

 Once the locator or geocode service are in your ArcGIS Enterprise deployment, you can use them in client applications, including Map Viewer Classic and ArcGIS Web AppBuilder.